🇮🇳 Indian Trading Position Calculator

 Compare total transaction costs across all Indian brokers for your current trade setup. ℹ️ Broker Comparison Guide

 This shows how much each broker would charge for YOUR specific trade.
 Rankings show cheapest to most expensive.
-Remember: Lowest cost isn't always best - consider platform quality, research, and reliability too.
+For MTF, interest costs are included in the comparison.

 📊 Detailed Analysis